paser-group/continuous-secsoft/workshops/Workshop5/Workshop5.md

 - Write code in `calc_test.py` and `simpleCalc.py` to satisfy the following requirements:
     - The calculator must be able to multiply and divide
     - All methods related to mathemetical operations should sanitize input
-    - All methods related to mathemetical operations should handle divison by zero exceptions
+    - All methods related to mathemetical operations should handle division by zero exceptions
     - All methods related to mathemetical operations should be fast
 - Push your code in your repository
 - Show your output in `WORK4WORKSHOP#5.md`